anika253/anika253/README.md

 - Passionate about building **scalable web applications** and **cloud-native solutions**
 - Actively learning **AWS, Docker, and DevOps pipelines**
 - I love to code and make **impactful solutions**
-- 📍 From Himachal Pradesh, India
+- 📍 From Sirmaur,Himachal Pradesh, India

 ---